The Moors were people of Berber and Arab descent who mostly inhabited North Africa in the early 8th century.

 Muslim armies had rapidly marched out of Arabia in the 7th century to reach as far as North Africa by the end of the century.

 The Arab Muslims consolidated their rule in North Africa by 698.

 By the 8th century, the descendants of these Arab Muslims and native North African Berbers made the frontlines of Muslim armies raiding into Iberia.

 One such army was able to bag a decisive victory in 711 and went on to conquer most of modern-day Spain.

 This marked the beginning of the Moorish presence in Spain which would continue to be the case all the way until the end of the 15th century.

 At the beginning of the 8th century, most of the Iberian Peninsula was under the rule of the Visigoth kingdom of Hispania.
 The kingdom had weakened considerably and faced internal instability.

-It was this Renaissance which revived interest in classical Greek and Roman literature, advanced on them with new and original insights and eventually contributed in kindling the European Renaissance.
+It was this Renaissance that revived interest in classical Greek and Roman literature, advanced on them with new and original insights, and eventually contributed to kindling the European Renaissance.